Rebranding: Small businesses

-Impact of rebranding
+Impact

-The ubiquitous nature of a company/product brand across all customer touch points makes rebranding a heavy undertaking for companies.
+The ubiquitous nature of a company/product brand across all customer touchpoints makes rebranding a heavy undertaking for companies.
 According to the iceberg model, 80% of the impact is hidden.
 The level of impact of changing a brand depends on the degree to which the brand is changed.

 There are several elements of a brand that can be changed in a rebranding these include the name, the logo, the legal name, and the corporate identity (including visual identity and verbal identity).
 Changes made only to the company logo have the lowest impact (called a logo-swap), and changes made to the name, legal name, and other identity elements will touch every part of the company and can result in high costs and impact on large complex organizations.

 Rebranding affects not only marketing material but also digital channels, URLs, signage, clothing, and correspondence.